kubernetes/kops/README.md

 ## Office Hours

-Kops maintainers have 1 hour set aside every other week to discuss the current state of the kops project, to strategize about how to move forward, to discuss open and upcoming PRs, to demo, and to offer help and guidance to the community.
-This help tends to focus on developer needs, although we will never turn a courteous participant away.
-This hour is the maintainers' **office hours**.
+Kops maintainers set aside one hour every other week for **public** office hours.
+Office hours are hosted on a [zoom video chat](https://zoom.us/my/k8ssigaws) on Fridays at [5 pm UTC/12 noon ET/9 am US Pacific](http://www.worldtimebuddy.com/?pl=1&lid=100,5,8,12), on odd week numbered weeks.
+We strive to get to know and help developers either working on `kops` or interested in getting to know more about the project.

+### Open Office Hours Topics

+Include but not limited to:

+- Help and guide to those who attend, who are interested in contributing.
+- Discuss the current state of the kops project, including releases.
+- Strategize about how to move `kops` forward.
+- Collaborate about open and upcoming PRs.
+- Present demos.

+This time is focused on developers, although we will never turn a courteous participant away.
+Please swing by, even if you've never actually installed kops.

 We encourage you to reach out **beforehand** if you plan on attending.
-Reaching out can be as simple as adding an item or your name to the [agenda](https://docs.google.com/document/d/12QkyL0FkNbWPcLFxxRGSPt_tNPBHbmni3YLY-lHny7E/edit) where we track notes from office hours.
+You're welcome to join any session, and please feel free to add an item to the  [agenda](https://docs.google.com/document/d/12QkyL0FkNbWPcLFxxRGSPt_tNPBHbmni3YLY-lHny7E/edit) where we track notes from office hours.

-Office hours, on [Zoom](https://zoom.us/my/k8ssigaws) video conference are on Fridays at [5pm UTC/9 am US Pacific](http://www.worldtimebuddy.com/?pl=1&lid=100,5,8,12) every other week, on odd week numbers.
+Office hours are hosted on [Zoom](https://zoom.us/my/k8ssigaws) video conference, held on Fridays at [5 pm UTC/12 noon ET/9 am US Pacific](http://www.worldtimebuddy.com/?pl=1&lid=100,5,8,12) every other odd numbered week.

 You can check your week number using: